-A. Due to the impact of COVID-19, the Company's significant subsidiary, Polystar Electronics Co., Ltd. which is located in Kunshan City, China, suspended its production lines for the period from late January 2020 to mid-February 2020 in line with the local governmental regulations.
-However, the subsidiary resumed its production on February 17, 2020 after receiving the approval from the local government and gradually restored its production capacity and operations.
-Further, following the utility restriction policies of Jiangsu Province government in September 2021, the
+Due to the impact of COVID-19, the Company's significant subsidiary, Polystar Electronics Co., Ltd. which is located in Kunshan City, China, suspended its production lines for the period from April 2, 2022 to late April 2022 in line with the local governmental regulations.
+However, the subsidiary resumed its production on April 29, 2022 after receiving the approval from the local government and gradually restored its production capacity and operations.
+After assessment on the Group's operation and financial information, the Group's ability to continue as a going concern, assets impairment and financing risk and operations were not significantly affected.